 Our food pantry couldn't do the work it does without the support of our community.

-Please be aware that our food pantry cannot accept perishable items that require refrigeration or are frozen.
+We LOVE and gratefully accept fresh produce from your garden.
+Unfortunately, we can't accept other perishable items that require refrigeration or are frozen.
 This is due to food safety issues.
 With financial donations we are able to stock our fridge and freezers with meat, prepared food, produce, dairy and more.

 What’s Needed Most: